NickTomlin/nicktomlin.github.io/_posts/2018-02-26-cron-in-elixir-with-quantum.md

 Conclusion
 ---

 So far I've been extremely impressed with the tooling and ecosystem around Elixir.
-The erlang underpinnings can be a little complicated but there are plenty of resources available to hep and most things are pretty close to the holy grail of "it just works."
+The Erlang underpinnings can be a little complicated but there are plenty of resources available to help; most of the tools I've found come pretty close to the holy grail of "it just works."

 Hopefully this helps you along in your own journey!